Life will take on new meaning

 Susan I Bates, MA, LCDC, SEP

-Susan Bates is a licensed chemical dependency counselor and respected art therapist with over 20 years experience.
+Susan Bates is a licensed chemical dependency counselor, Somatic Experience Therapist and respected expressive arts therapist with over 25 years experience.
 She has been working in the field of mental health and addiction since 1994.

 Her experience includes working in a group home setting with adolescent girls.
 She was responsible for assisting them in daily living skills.
 Susan also worked in a psychiatric hospital and as a case manager for adults with mental health and addiction.